HappyFrowl/documentation/SystemAdministration.md

 **2. GRUB2**
 * GRand Unified Bootloader
+* boot loader is a small program stored in ROM
 * **Functions**:
     * Locate the kernel on the disk
-    * Load the kernel into the computer memory
+    * Load the kernel into memory
     * Run the kernel code
 * The bootloader starts the OS by using `initrd` – initial ram disk
-    * This is a temporary file system which is loaded into memory to assist in the boot process
+    * This is a temporary file system
+    * loaded into memory to assist in the boot process
+    * **features and functions**
-    * It contains programs to perform hardware detection and load the necessary modules to get the actual file system mounted
+      * contains programs to perform hardware detection
+      * loads the necessary modules to get the actual file system mounted
     * Once the actual file system is mounted, the OS continues to load from the real file system
     * `initfs` (initial file system) is the successor of initrd
 * `/etc/default/grub`